-Never before have I witnessed such an emotionally charged rendition of Ireland’s Call as the one given by the Irish Women’s side for their opening World Cup match against hosts England.
-Pride, passion and tears were in abundance as the Irish girls readied themselves for their biggest challenge under the glare of the TV cameras in front of a partisan home crowd.
+It was an emotionally charged rendition of Ireland’s Call given by the Irish Women’s side for their opening World Cup match against hosts England.
+Pride, passion and tears were in abundance as the Irish players readied themselves for their biggest challenge under the glare of the TV cameras in front of a partisan home crowd.

-Not that the Irish girls were without support and it was pleasing to see the green shirts and flags throughout the day but the script had been written and the broadcasters, organisers and home crowd got the result they wanted as the English girls overpowered the determined Irish to run out winners by 27 – 0 at the end of a long day of rugby.
+Not that the Ireland were without support, and it was pleasing to see the green shirts and flags throughout the day but the script had been written and the broadcasters, organisers and home crowd got the result they wanted as England overpowered the determined Irish to run out winners by 27 – 0 at the end of a long day of rugby.

 Ireland faced a strong wind and an English onslaught in the opening exchanges which ended when Pocock found space out left for the opening try.
 Katy McLean converted to give England a 7 – 0 lead after 10 minutes.

 The England pack continued to dominate but Ireland showed some flashes through Helen Brosnan and Lynne Cantwell and a break by Nora Stapleton created a penalty chance which unfortunately came up short.

 Amy Davis came close for Ireland towards the end of the first half but a break from a lineout by the wonderful Maggie Alphonsi ended with Katherine Merchant going over for their second try.
 McLean missed the conversion to leave the score a 12 – 0 as the teams changed ends.

 Ireland’s pack began to make inroads at the start of the third quarter with captain Fiona Coghlan, Claire Molloy and Joy Neville all making ground but Ireland were unable to find that final pass.

 England’s Heather Fisher led a charge down field and some quick thinking and a quick penalty saw scrum half Amy Turner score from close range to extend England’s lead to 17 – 0.